scarfboy/wordlists/README.md

 could find, while avoiding the ones that were blindly generated without much review.

 ...and various other things I found interesting, like phrases, possibly password lists later.
-A few of them are mine, most are not.
+A few of them are my compilations, most are not.

 Thanks to many other collectors, enthusiats, security sites, linguist hobbyists, and many more before me.